 Founded by watchmakers

-Chopard is internationally renowned for its high quality jewels and jewelled watches.
+Chopard is internationally renowned for its high quality jewels and jeweled watches.
 Established in 1860, Louis-Ulysse Chopard created a watchmaking factory, in Sonvillier, Switzerland, at the age of 24, encouraged by his father, a farmer, Lucien Chopard.

 Louis-Ulysse Chopard combined unique designs and precision watches.
 He soon presented his collections to international clients, visiting countries like Poland, Hungary and the Netherlands in 1912 and earned immediate recognition.